paulhuggett/digraph-hash/README.md

 [![Looping example](https://sketchviz.com/@paulhuggett/4219c7ba02ac32a9a14c9566bb526ffa/4ceba724fba0e4d34457a3bfd6b92b7b5bbf2fe6.sketchy.png)](https://sketchviz.com/@paulhuggett/4219c7ba02ac32a9a14c9566bb526ffa)

 Here we have a cycle between vertices “a” and “b”.
 In order to be able to record the looping edge we need to encode a “back-reference” to a previously visited vertex.
-This is done using the index of that vertex which can change depending where the traversal begins.
-This means that we cannot memoize the results for any of the vertices in this example.
+This is done the index of that vertex relative to the current position: R0 encodes an edge that points to itself, R1 references to the preceeding vertex in the encoding, and so on.
+This means that we can memoize the results for vertices have edges to members of a loop but that aren’t included within the loop.

 | Vertex | Encoding         | Cached? |
 | ------ | ---------------- | ------- |